 About two weeks ago, the BBC screened a documentary film by Louis Theroux called: “My Scientology Movie”.

 I must confess that I knew very little about Scientology.
-I had heard they had had some strange beliefs, but I didn't really know anything deeper than that.
+I had heard they had had some interesting (some might say strange) beliefs, but I didn't really know anything deeper than that.

-In the film, Theroux interviewed ex-scientologists, some of whom who had filled very senior positions and who had subsequently become disillusioned by it.
+In the film, Theroux interviewed ex-Scientologists, some of whom who had occupied very senior positions and who had subsequently become disillusioned by it.
 The Scientologist organisation itself would not make anyone available to be interviewed.

 The movie was quite revealing.
 It didn't delve into the specifics of the belief system, but gave insight into a religious organisation that had become abusive, oppressive and seemingly money hungry.